 Check your options for getting out of debt

-If you have lots of debts and are struggling to pay, there are things you can do to help you get out of debt.
+If you have lots of debts and are struggling to pay, there are things you can do to get out of debt.

 You’ll need to decide what the best solution is for your situation.
 It’ll depend on things like: